Marvel UK: 1980s

-With Skinn's departure, Bernie Jaye took over as Marvel UK's editor-in-chief.
-In September 1981 Captain Britain got his own strip in the pages of Marvel Superheroes (the by-then then firmly established monthly version of The Mighty World Of Marvel/Marvel Comic), as written by Dave Thorpe and drawn by Alan Davis.
+In September 1981, Captain Britain got his own strip in the pages of Marvel Superheroes (the by-then firmly established monthly version of The Mighty World Of Marvel/Marvel Comic), as written by Dave Thorpe and drawn by Alan Davis.
 (Thorpe left in 1982, to be replaced by Alan Moore in one of Moore's first major ongoing strips.)
 In October 1981, inspired by the success of its Doctor Who title, Marvel UK began publishing a monthly Blake's 7 title, initially edited by Stewart Wales.
 However, as the television series itself went off the air in late 1981, the magazine itself lasted less than two years.

 Despite a flurry of new weeklies post-Skinn (Forces in Combat, Marvel Team-Up, Future Tense and Valour), by 1983 Marvel UK moved mainly to monthly titles such as The Daredevils (featuring Moore and Davis's Captain Britain).
 Many of Marvel UK's titles wouldn't last long, however, before being combined or cancelled outright due to poor sales.
-Jaye left the company in 1983.

-In January 1985 the first issue of Captain Britain Monthly appeared with its titular strip written by Jamie Delano and drawn by Alan Davis.
+In January 1985, the first issue of Captain Britain Monthly appeared with its titular strip written by Jamie Delano and drawn by Alan Davis.
 This title lasted 14 issues before cancellation and would prove to be Marvel UK's last major new title for several years.
 New material was still being produced, such as the Zoids stories (written by Grant Morrison) for Secret Wars and Spider-Man and Zoids, but not on the scale or diversity previously seen.

 For the remainder of the 1980s the company published only a small handful of titles that appealed to superhero fans, but had considerable success on the UK newsstands with licensed titles such as Care Bears, Lady Lovely Locks, The Real Ghostbusters, ThunderCats, Transformers, and many others.
 These all featured original strips as well as some US reprints.